john-rehme/ML_Project/docs/README.md

 ## Results and Discussion:

 There are many potential ways to quantify the data, and there is likely no single best fit.
-We will start by using a simple accuracy metric, which should provide a baseline level of information regarding the success of our system.
+We will start by using a simple combination of accuracy, precision, and recall metrics, which should provide a baseline level of information regarding the success of our system.
 We will refine our success metrics as time goes on.

 ## Contribution Table: